Off-Peak Heating

 Important: What you need to know before you switch to electric storage heating

-Once you have accepted your quote, an 'Additional Load' application will be submitted, which is a process to check if the incoming electricity supply and surrounding network is substantial enough for the additional electricity ‘load’ needed to power your heating system.
+Once you have accepted your quote, your installer will submit an 'Additional Load' to Guernsey Electricity.
+This checks if the incoming electricity supply and surrounding network is substantial enough for the additional electricity ‘load’ needed to power your heating system.

 WE GUARANTEE TO ACCEPT ALL OFF-PEAK HEATING APPLICATIONS FOR LOAD UP TO 18KW